MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-cloudflare.md

 9. Wait a few minutes before you continue, so that the record you just created can update across the Internet.

-Now that you've added the record at your domain registrar's site, you'll go back to Office 365 and request Office 365 to look for the record.
+Now that you've added the record at your domain registrar's site, you'll go back to Microsoft and search for the record.

-When Office 365 finds the correct TXT record, your domain is verified.
+When Microsoft finds the correct TXT record, your domain is verified.

-1. In the admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.
+1. In the Microsoft admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.

 2. On the **Domains** page, select the domain that you are verifying.